aquaranto/HIREME/HIREME.md

 I recently started a [meetup group](http://www.meetup.com/Buffalo-Learning-to-Code/) to share my love of programming with the Nickel City.
 Currently we have 11 members, many of whom are programming for the very first time.
 I also started posting all of the examples before the class for the 'students' to [refer to](https://github.com/aquaranto/PineLTPAnswers).

+I also regularly attend the local [knitting](http://www.meetup.com/Public-Knitters-Unite/) meetup and host the [crocheting](http://www.meetup.com/Buffalo-Crochet/) meetup.

 * **a student**

 I am currently in the process of teaching myself how to program.
-I worked my way through the web development track on TeamTreeHouse, I have read/worked through many books and tutorials, and I completed a computer science course through coursera.org.
+I worked my way through Chris Pine's Learn to Program Book and I am currently working through Why's Poignant Guide to Ruby.

 I am also attending as many conferences and ruby meetups as possible.
 I love meeting all of the intelligent people and absorbing as much knowledge as I can from them.